What’s Causing Your Poor Balance?

 Traumatic Brain Injury

-Traumatic brain injuries are injuries which affects brain function.
+Traumatic brain injuries are injuries which affect brain function.

 You may be familiar with concussions, a milder traumatic brain injury, but more serious ones are possible as well.

-Symptoms of brain injuries can include poor balance, and trouble standing and walking.
+Symptoms of brain injuries can include poor balance, trouble standing and walking, trouble regulating emotions, and trouble with your memory.

 Parkinson’s Disease